 3. Remicone – Dolphin Bomb

-Remicone resembles an ice cream truck that crashed into a building.
+Remicone is a Korean dessert café that resembles an ice cream truck that crashed into a building.
 The crash exposed the laboratory specialized in soft ice cream, with some rather bizarre experiment results under the label “Mix something new”.
-They keep the toppings in the lab-inspired containers, and include honey caviar, popping candy, mango macaroons, hazelnut praline…
+They keep the toppings in lab-inspired containers, and include honey caviar, popping candy, mango macaroons, hazelnut praline…

 Besides the ice cream desserts, Remicone offers some crazily reinterpreted croissants and madeleines, as well as cupcakes staged as small tropical islands or the dolphin’s playground.

-Remicone is home to photogenic Korean desserts at two Seoul addresses, one in Gangnam, and one in Jung.
+Remicone is home to photogenic and cute Korean desserts at two Seoul addresses, one in Gangnam, and one in Jung.
 I visited the latter.
-It is located on the second floor of the Dongdaemun Market mall, just across Dongdaemun Design Plaza, which is a neo-futuristic landmark worth visiting as well.
+It is located on the second floor of the Dongdaemun Market mall, just across from Dongdaemun Design Plaza, which is a neo-futuristic landmark worth visiting as well.

 Address: 275 Jangchungdan-ro, Gwanghui-dong, Jung-gu